CyrusOfEden/llegos/README.md

 ### Generative Agents

-At the heart of llm_net are the Generative Agents, or GenAgents.
-A [GenAgent](./llm_net/base.py) represents an individual autonomous agent in your system.
+At the heart of Llegos are the Generative Agents, or GenAgents.
+A [GenAgent](./Llegos/base.py) represents an individual autonomous agent in your system.
 These agents can be customized to suit a wide range of use cases, allowing you to implement your own unique agent behaviors.

-The GenAgent class in llm_net provides a foundation for creating these agents.
+The GenAgent class in Llegos provides a foundation for creating these agents.
 It includes built-in methods for receiving and handling messages, emitting events, and listening to events from other agents.
 This event-driven architecture allows for a reactive programming paradigm where agents can dynamically respond to events occurring within the system.

 GenAgents can be used to model: